top of page

 • 1 min read

-You stood above us called us bastards, you bastard.
+You stood above us, called us bastards.

-Sister crying, should have packed our belongings then and there.
-I failed to protect her.
+Sister crying.
+Should have packed our belongings then and there.

-And what of our sister Karla or is it Carla, another you bred out of wedlock.
 Did you wash away her sin before she died?

 We are not the ones that need saving.

-hubris cloaked in religion
+Hubris cloaked in religion.

-trapped in your own prison
+Trapped in your own prison.

 Recent Posts